Angie0304/Natural_Language_Processing/projects/mailbox_preprocessing/README.md

 # Mailbox Feedback Preprocessing
 This project implements a preprocessing pipeline for feedback data collected from a mailbox of complaints and suggestions.
-It includes data cleaning, normalization, and analysis using Python-based tools to prepare the text for further processing and insights extraction.
+It includes data cleaning and normalization using Python-based tools to prepare the text for further analysis and processing.

 ## Project Structure